Sápmi: Demography

-Tornedalians and Kvens

-These two ethnic groups, closely related to each other and also the Finns, mainly live on the Finnish, Swedish and Norwegian sides of Nordkalotten, respectively.
-In Sweden, there are two meanings to the word "Norrbotten".
-One is the older "landskap" Norrbotten, which is much smaller than the modern county, "län", Norrbotten, which encompasses all of north Sweden from Jävre.
-Norrbottens län also encompasses the northern part of the "landskap" Lappland.
-The modern county Norrbotten has only a small minority of reindeer-herding Sami.
-The Tornedalians, who have lived, hunted, fished and farmed, mainly south and east of the line of arable climate and land (that line mostly coincides approximately with the border between the two landscapes Lappland and Norrbotten) for 700–1000 years, is a much larger minority.
-There are also a lot of Tornedalians in the mining district around Kiruna and Gällivare, and the increasing restrictions on leisure, movement, fishing, and hunting for all but the reindeer-herding Sami minority are controversial and contested in Norrbotten.

 Politics

-Sámi political structures

 Norway, Finland and Sweden all have Sámi Parliaments that to varying degrees are involved in governing the region—though mostly they only have authority over the matters of the Sámi citizens of the states in which they are situated.

 Sámi Parliaments

 Every Norwegian citizen registered as a Sámi has the right to vote in the elections for the Sámi Parliament of Norway.
 Elections are held every four years by direct vote from seven constituencies covering all of Norway (six of which are in Sápmi) and run parallel to the general Norwegian parliamentary elections.
 This is the Sámi Parliament with the most influence over any part of Sápmi, as it is involved in the autonomy established by the Finnmark Act.
-The parliament is in Kárášjohka and its current president is Aili Keskitalo from the Norwegian Sámi Association.
+The parliament is in the village of Kárášjohka and its current president is Silje Karine Muotka from the Norwegian Sámi Association.